KiandaBPM/docs/content/docs/platform/pages/link.md

 ## What's next  ![Idea icon](/images/18.png) ##

-Now that you've learned about the **Dashboard Link widget**, find out more about the other types of **Dashboard widget** you can add to your Kianda dashboard:
+Now that you've learned about the **Dashboard Link widget**, find out more about the other types of **Dashboard widgets** you can add to your Kianda dashboard:

 - [Chart widget](/docs/platform/pages/chart/)
 - [Filter widget](/docs/platform/pages/filter/)